 Consuming flavourful drinks and food

-Eating foods such as garlic, onions and specific spices and vegetables can lead to bad breath.
+Eating garlic, onions, spices, and vegetables can lead to bad breath.
 These foods enter your bloodstream and end up in the lungs.
 This odour build-up in the lungs becomes bad breath when exhaled through the mouth.

 Alcohol